• Skip to primary navigation

 Tips for Making Matcha Shortbread Cookies

-• This dough will seem dry and crumbly when you mix all the ingredients together.
+• This dough will seem dry and crumbly when you mix all the simple ingredients together.
 Don't panic!
 It's supposed to be that way.
 Lay down a piece of parchment paper, dump the dough out onto it and press the dough together into one big clump as best you can.
 Lay another piece of parchment over top and roll the dough out into an even layer

 • I recommend rolling the dough out this way before chilling, whereas many shortbread recipes call for chilling the dough then rolling it out.
 I find that with shortbread, the dough cracks very easily when it's cold, making it very difficult to roll out evenly.
 By rolling the shortbread dough out before chilling, this doesn't happen.
 Save yourself the heartache and roll it out ahead of time.
 Place the dough that's sandwiched between two pieces of parchment paper on a cookie sheet and pop it in the fridge to chill